Dershyani/Hackathon-2-G23/README.md

 These object-oriented concepts provide a structured and modular approach to develop the game, allowing for code organization, reusability, and maintainability.

 # How linked lists/stacks/queues play a role in your game.
-We used linked lists to develop our game.Linked list was used in **"CelebrationList", "FoodList",and "CountryList"** classes.The linked list is utilized in the following ways:
+We used linked lists to develop our game.
+Linked list was used in **"CelebrationList", "FoodList",and "CountryList"** classes.The linked list is utilized in the following ways:

 1)Appending Nodes: A new celebration,food and country is added to the linked list using the appendNode function.
 The celebration name is added respectively to the **CelebrationName**,**foodName** and **CountryName** member of the newly created node, which is then appended to the end of the list.